 While using polysyllabic words can seem impressive, readers can tell if a word is used just to be verbose and is ultimately extraneous (like this sentence!).
 Keep the purpose of your text in mind, fancy words can be distracting and cause readers to miss out on the content of your text.

 Need a way to improve your writing?
-StarWorks will be taking place this Saturday for students from 9 – 15 to work on their writing skills, using current affairs as reference.
-Students looking for help on their Personal Statement for UK university applications or US College Essays can also reach out to us for guidance using the link below.
+StarWorks will be taking place this December for students from 9 – 15 to work on their writing skills, using current affairs as reference.
+Students looking for help on their Personal Statement for UK university applications can also take part on our one-day workshop, Writing Your Best Personal Statement.